 Invisalign Can Help You Realign a Crooked Smile

 Another problem that can’t be prevented by your dietary choices is crooked teeth.
 Whether from genetics or another factor, you may have one or more teeth that seem to have a mind of their own.
 In addition to disrupting your smile, this can also make it difficult to eat the foods you want.
 Luckily, Invisalign is a simple treatment that can restore your smile in the most discreet way possible.
-An expert like Dr. Stephen Grussmark from Miami, FL can help you learn more.
+An expert like Dr. Keith MacDonald from Archdale, NC can help you learn more.

 The Right Food Choices Can Keep Your Smile Strong